Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

 What is the actual product being exchanged here?
 When you have the crude oil market the goods being exchanged are clearly defined.
+It's crude oil barrels.
 What is actually being traded in here?

+Anyone has an idea what it might be?

 ---v